How to Become a Successful English Teacher

 You can’t view teaching English as something anyone can do.

-If you think teaching English is something anyone can do, you’ll find that anyone else can and will; and, you’ll be out of a job.
+If you think teaching English is something anyone can do, you’ll find that anyone else can and will, and you’ll be out of a job.

 I don’t care if you’re a college dropout and you teach for the lowest-paid online English company.
 You can’t view teaching English as a fake job anyone can do.